redhat-et/triton-dev-containers/README.md

 > **_NOTE_**: NVIDIA Container Toolkit is not required for `triton-cpu`.

+This repo provides 2 different flavours of development containers:

+1. Vanilla containers into which a development directory can be mounted.

+1. devcontainers for use with VSCODE.

-## Building the triton devcontainer
+## Building the triton vanilla container

 ```sh
  make triton-build
 ```

-## Running the triton devcontainer
+## Running the triton vanilla container

 ```sh
  make triton-run [triton_path=<path-to-triton-on-host>]